Hamlet on screen: Other screen performances

 Richard Chamberlain was a rarity: an American actor in the central role of a UK Shakespeare production.
 His critically acclaimed television Hamlet was, in his words, "pressed into service as part of the student protest, with Hamlet as victim of the generation gap."
 While in England he took vocal coaching and in 1969 performed the title role in Hamlet for the Birmingham Repertory Theatre, becoming the first American to play the role there since John Barrymore in 1929.
-He received excellent notices and reprised the role for television, for The Hallmark Hall of Fame, in 1970.
+He received excellent notices and reprised the role for television, for ITV, in 1970, with Margaret Leighton as Gertrude and Michael Redgrave as Polonius; a shortened version was telecast in the United States as part of Hallmark Hall of Fame.

 The BBC Television Shakespeare was a project to televise the entire canon of plays.
 Their version of Hamlet starred Derek Jacobi as the prince and Patrick Stewart as Claudius.

 S4C's Shakespeare: The Animated Tales series included a half-hour abridgement of Hamlet, featuring the voice of Nicholas Farrell as the Dane.
 The animator, Natalia Orlova, used an oil-on-glass technique: a scene would be painted and a number of frames would be shot, back-lit; then some paint would be scraped off and the scene partially repainted for the next frame.
 The effect has been described as "oddly both fluid and static ... capable of [representing] intense emotion."

 Kevin Kline directed and starred in a production of Hamlet for the New York Shakespeare Festival which was televised in 1990 as part of the Great Performances anthology series on PBS.

 Adapted from the successful Royal Shakespeare Company production, Hamlet, directed by Greg Doran and starring David Tennant as Prince Hamlet, was produced for BBC Two and the RSC by Illuminations Television.
 In addition to Tennant, the cast also featured Patrick Stewart as Claudius, as well as most of the cast of the original stage production.
 It aired on 26 December 2009 and was released on BBC DVD on 4 January 2010.
 This was the first Shakespeare work to be filmed on the pioneering RED camera system.

+In 2024, the work was adapted to screen with Ian McKellen in the title role, directed by Sean Mathias.
+It was filmed using the building of the Theatre Royal, Windsor.